Measurements of the Thermal and Ionization State of the Intergalactic Medium during the Cosmic Afternoon: Discussion

 \subsection{The effect of potential contamination}

-In spite of the careful masking procedure, our \bn{} dataset still encounters potential contaminants, including blended lines and unidentified metal lines, especially for the metal masks obtained from \citet{Milutinovic2007}, since their metal identification might not be complete. metal lines, as mentioned in \citet{Milutinovic2007}, their metal identification might not be complete.
+In spite of the careful masking procedure, our \bn{} dataset still encounters potential contaminants, including blended lines and unidentified metal lines, especially for the metal masks obtained from \citet{Milutinovic2007}, since their metal identification might not be complete.
 Here we briefly discuss the potential effects of these contaminants.
 It is well known that ionic metal line transitions mainly contribute to narrow absorption lines with $b \leq 10$ km/s \citep{schaye1999,Rudie2012a,Hiss2018}.
 As a result, the metal line contaminants tend to bias our inference toward lower $T_0$.
 To this end, these contaminants shall not affect the main and most important result of this paper, i.e., the IGM seems to be hotter than expected at low-$z$, especially at $z=1.0$.
 For these blended lines, in this paper, we adopt a more conservative metal masking, where we manually filter out all suspicious lines close to the masked regions (see the masks in Appendix~\ref{sec:data_masks}).
-As for a more detailed quantitative analysis, we plan to identify all \lya{} lines using the \lyb{} (or higher transitions) forest \citep{Rudie2012a}.
-Given the amount of work needed for this procedure, the investigation will be left to our future work.
+As for a more detailed quantitative analysis, we plan to identify all \lya{} lines using the \lyb{} (or higher transitions) forest \citep[see e.g. ][]{Rudie2012a}.
+We plan to do this in future by combining our data set with other archival and upcoming data form HST.